cloudnativedevelopment/welcome-double/README.md

 ```
 It might take a minute or two for the services to expose the external ips depending on your cluster.

-*If you're using minikube, you'll need to either change the services to use a NodePort, or enable load balancers in your instance.*
+*If you're using minikube, you'll need to run `minikube service welcome1` and `minikube service welcome2`.*

 Open your browser and hit the external-ips.
 You should see our welcome services, a place to vote on whether you prefer dogs or cats.
 Go ahead and place a few votes on your preferred species.